 Let’s get started with some deer fence ideas:

 You should fence only those more problematic areas or the one which gives deer easy access to your garden.
-You may be lucky to have some natural contours such as steep slope or rough terrain as it makes it difficult for deer to get in from that direction.
+You may be lucky to have some natural contours such as steep slopes or rough terrain as it makes it difficult for deer to get in from that direction.

 This may leave only a small section of the garden where you may need to do fencing.
 The important thing is when you are fencing, keep deer fence height to be at least 8-foot-tall as deer can quickly jump that high.

-Double Layered Deer fence
+Double Layered Deer Fence

 Deer do not like to get into a small enclosure.
-These double layered fences do not have to be as much tall which will be less costly for you to erect.
+These double-layered fences do not have to be as much tall which will be less costly for you to erect.

-Electric Fence – Electronic deer repellent
+Electric Fence – Electronic Deer Repellent

 Electric fence is handy and less invasive than the general fence.
 The only issue is that you likely have to take permission from your local municipality.